 The Sunburst recommendation for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious disadvantages when combined with eyebrow windows.
 Shades, drapes and blinds hide the interesting shape and a long window treatment might cover the empty space between the eyebrow window and the square window under it.
 Because shutters are custom-built to perfectly fit in the frame of your window, they’re definitely the best option for this unique window type.

 Casement windows are unlike most windows.
 Casements are hinged on one side, and open and shut by swinging in and out, usually by a lever or crank.
 Since they have a unique opening mechanism, casement windows need an unobtrusive window treatment that can still look great and protect your privacy.
 So which window treatment is best for casement windows in San Antonio?

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be custom-built to make room for a lever or crank–which lets you open and close your window easily.
 Both cellular and Roman shades can also work well on casement windows, although you might have to work around the material when you want to open and close the window.

 Find More San Antonio Window Treatment Recommendations

-There may be more to think about than just the type of window when searching for window treatments in San Antonio.
+There’s more to think about than just the type of window when looking at window treatments in San Antonio.
 Take a peek at our choices for window treatments for every room in your home with Sunburst’s Ultimate Room Guide, or get some in-person help by scheduling an in-home design consultation by calling 210-876-0377 today.